Chapman Center Faculty & Staff

 Originally from New Jersey, but having grown up in Marysville, KS, Amanda got married only a week after her graduation and now lives in Manhattan with her husband and their two dogs, a Siberian Husky and a Black Labrador.

 Our office assistants often work long hours, and facilitate a smooth running Chapman Center to everyone's delight.
-Hayley helps hold the Chapman Center together and we thank her for her diligent work.
+Joshua and Brianna help hold the Chapman Center together and we thank them for their diligent work.

 Brunswick Research Staff